 Earn & Learn (Bootcamp) - Computing

-12 Months Full Time & 12 Months Part Time Instructor-led Live & Mentor-led Blended Learning Pearson BTEC Level 5 Higher National Diploma in Computing (Applications Development) (RQF)
+18 months full time/ 24 months part time Instructor-led Live & Mentor-led Blended Learning Pearson BTEC Level 5 Higher National Diploma in Computing (Applications Development)

 Course Code: BTEC-LEVEL5-COMPUTING.
 Course Developer: Pearson Education Ltd. UK

 What do I Get?

 - Individuals who want to embark on a career in Digital Software Development.

 Pearson BTEC Level 3 90-Credit Diploma in IT (QCF) or Pearson BTEC International Level 3 Foundation Diploma in Information Technology or 2 GCE A level passes in any subject or its equivalent.
 For Matured Learner: Minimum 30 years old with 8 years of working experience.

 - Minimum attendance of 75% for all Sessions in each of the units